 The Trucker Dump podcast can be found in the iTunes store, on Stitcher and TuneIn Radio, Podcast Gallery, and in the Microsoft and BlackBerry podcast directories.
 Or simply search for “Trucker Dump” in your favorite podcast app.

-John Drury is a driver from Cincinnati with a claim-to-fame from dancing his way into losing about 100 lbs.
-Although he does not keep daily written blogs, he keeps active with his followers on Twitter and YouTube.
-The reason I chose him for this list is his dedication to fitness.
+John Drury is a driver from Cincinnati with a claim-to-fame from dancing his way into losing about 100 pounds.
+Although he does not keep daily written trucking blogs, he keeps active with his followers on Twitter and YouTube.
+The reason we chose him for this list is his dedication to fitness.
 His video channel has fitness routines he puts together himself that serves as inspiration for truckers everywhere.
 Keeping active is a major issue, especially for truck drivers who are known for sedentary lifestyles.
 Plus, he’s chatted with us on our own podcast before, and continues to provide healthy resources for truck drivers!

 Read more about John.